fadeinside/s3air-blue-spheres-time-attack/README.md

 <font color="#6ee16c">List of features:</font><br>
 1. New 4 Custom screens that do not replace anything.<br>
 2. All records are automatically saved after the completion of the stage.<br>
-3. Collect Emeralds and unlock all unlockable.<br>
+3. Collect Emeralds and unlock all Unlockable.<br>
 4. Play and get 20+ New Custom Achievements.<br><br>

 <font color="#6ee16c">About the custom menus:</font><br>
-1. Lobby - A change of game mode selection between "Time Attack" и "Blue Sphere".<br>
+1. "Lobby" - A change of game mode selection between "Time Attack" и "Blue Sphere".<br>
-2. Time Attack - Menu for viewing the latest records, choosing a character, stage and layout to start the race.
+2. "Time Attack" - Menu for viewing the latest records, choosing a character, stage and layout to start the race.
 Also from here you can go to other sections, such as "Options" and "Achievements".<br>
-3. Options - Subsection "Time Attack".
-Here can be to reset all your records and achievements, if something from this was obtained. <b>Be careful, this action cannot be undone!</b><br>
+3. "Options" - Subsection "Time Attack".
+Here you can delete all saved data, only records or achievements if something from this was obtained. <b>Be careful, this action cannot be undone!</b><br>
-4. Achievements - Subsection "Time Attack".
+4. "Achievements" - Subsection "Time Attack".
 A list of locked and unlocked achievements.
 Tracking the progress of achievements and the total score.<br>
-5. Pause menu - During the game in the "Time Attack" mode, a custom pause menu will be used, for more convenient navigation in the "Time Attack" menu and restarting the stage.<br><br>
+5. "Pause menu" - During the game in the "Time Attack" mode, a custom pause menu will be used, for more convenient navigation to the "Time Attack" menu and restarting the stage.<br><br>

 <font color="#6ee16c">How to play:</font><br>
 <font color="#fe4e4e">You need to unlock the secret of the "Blue Sphere" in A.I.R, as further actions are only possible through this section.</font><br>